 General advice about stock lots:

-It is an internal business object in the MRPeasy software, used for providing the FIFO method of using goods, and also for specific functionality, like expiry date.
+It is an internal business object in the MRPeasy software, usually created automatically, and used for providing the FIFO method for consuming goods, and also for some other functionality, like, for example, expiry date.

-In your daily business, usually, you should not operate with stock lots.
+In your daily business, usually, you should not operate with these automatically created stock lots.

 The Stock -> Stock lots page allows

-- looking up the history of a stock lot,
+- looking up the source of each stock lot,

 - printing lot labels.